apache/lucene-solr/solr/docker/Docker-FAQ.md

 docker run -it apache/solr solr zk --help
 ```

-here the first "solr" is the image name, and the second "solr"
+here the first "apache/solr" is the image name, and the second "solr"
 is the "solr" command.
 The image runs the command exactly as specified;
 no "-f" is implicitly added.
 The container will print help text, and exit.